 - Maintenance: Linoleum must be sealed one or two times per year.
 If your floor doesn’t have a coating, linoleum will also need waxing every two or three years.

-- Not DIY-friendly: Installing linoleum flooring requires a professional installer.
+- Not DIY-friendly: Installing linoleum sheets requires a professional installer.
 Since it’s such a stiff material, installing linoleum is not typically a DIY project.

 What about asbestos?!

-Don’t worry, use of asbestos went out in the 1970s!
-Present day linoleum installations no longer include asbestos, so rest assured, you are safe!
+Don’t worry, the use of asbestos in linoleum ended in the 1970s!
+Present-day linoleum no longer includes asbestos, so rest assured, you are safe!